Braided Lace Front Wigs

 How to Put on a Lace Front Braided Wig

-Putting on a lace front braided wig is simple but requires attention to detail for a natural look and secure fit.
+Putting on a braided lace front wig is simple but requires attention to detail for a natural look and secure fit.

 Step 1: Prepare Your Hair